Lizard (character): Brand New Day (2008) and beyond

 Doctor Curt Connors appeared in the 2008 Brand New Day storyline, where he experimented with animal stem cells as well as aiding forensic specialist Carlie Cooper.
-The third Freak mistook Connors' stem cells experiment for drugs.
+The third Freak mistook Connors's stem cells experiment for drugs.
 Connors helped Spider-Man defeat the Freak during their second encounter.

 During the events of The Gauntlet, Curt Connors was working for the pharmaceutical company Phelcorp under executive Brian King.
 Connors had lost custody of his son, Billy, and started hearing the voice of the Lizard persona goading him to let it have control.
-After Connors' assistant slept with King, Connors began struggling to contain the Lizard, ultimately losing control when King stopped him from taking a dose of his Lizard suppressing antidote.
+After Connors's assistant slept with King, Connors began struggling to contain the Lizard, ultimately losing control when King stopped him from taking a dose of his Lizard suppressing antidote.
 When Connors changed into the Lizard, he devoured King as a rival male.
-Knowing that the Lizard has targeted Connors' son Billy in the past, Peter Parker decides to protect Billy and swings to his foster parents' home.
+Knowing that the Lizard has targeted Connors's son Billy in the past, Peter Parker decides to protect Billy and swings to his foster parents' home.
 There, he finds that Billy was kidnapped and his new parents are being held hostage by Ana Kravinoff.
 Ana had left Billy in an alley, where the Lizard ate him, the trauma of which functionally destroyed the Connors persona.
-Without Connors internally warring with the Lizard, he enters a metamorphasis, emerging in a new form, sporting a leaner physique, long brown spikes on its head, spikes on its right forearm, human intelligence, and the ability to telepathically communicate with the underdeveloped "lizard hindbrain" portion of human brains.
+No longer having Connors internally warring with the Lizard, he enters a metamorphosis, emerging in a new form, sporting a leaner physique, long brown spikes on its head, spikes on its right forearm, human intelligence, and the ability to telepathically communicate with the underdeveloped "lizard hindbrain" portion of human brains.
 He demonstrated the latter ability by triggering the instinctual prey response of Spider-man's lizard brain, temporarily overwhelming the superhero and causing him to flee in terror.
 Back on the street, the Lizard mentally triggered the lizard portion of numerous people's brains, causing them to behave in savage and often violent ways.
-Away from the Lizard, Spider-Man ingested Connors' Lizard suppressant formula, temporarily making him immune to the Lizard's mind controlling powers.
+Away from the Lizard, Spider-Man ingested Connors's Lizard suppressant formula, temporarily making him immune to the Lizard's mind controlling powers.
 Spider-Man then injected the Lizard with some of the formula, hoping that Connors would be able to resume control.
 Although Connors is no longer present, the formula does increase the prominence of the Lizard's "monkey brain", aka the human intelligence portion of its brain.
 This causes him to consider (and regret) some of his actions, including killing Billy and trying to make people embrace their lizard instincts.
 Reverting most of the people he had affected with his telepathic powers, The Lizard disappeared into the sewers after the fight.